Picentes: Myth

-There is a legend that a woodpecker (picus) led the way to Picenum for the people who became the Picentini and a folk etymology of their ethnonym was "those of the woodpecker."
+There is a legend that a woodpecker (picus) led the way to Picenum for the people who became the Picentini, and a folk etymology of their ethnonym was "those of the woodpecker."
 For this reason the green woodpecker is the modern emblem of the Marche region.

 Culture

 Excavations in Picenum have given much insight into the region during the Iron Age.
 Excavated tombs in Novilara of the Molaroni and Servici cemeteries show that the Piceni laid bodies in the ground wrapped in garments they had worn in life.

-Warriors were buried with a helmet, weapons and vessels for food and drinks.
-Buried beads, bone, fibulae and amber seem to demonstrate that there was an active trade in the ninth and perhaps tenth centuries on the Adriatic coast, especially in the fields of amber and beads of glass paste.
+Warriors were buried with a helmet, weapons, and vessels for food and drinks.
+Buried beads, bone, fibulae, and amber seem to demonstrate that there was an active trade in the ninth and perhaps tenth centuries on the Adriatic coast, especially in the fields of amber and beads of glass paste.
 In women’s graves there is a large abundance of ornaments made of bronze and iron.

-Origins of these items may also show that the Piceni may have looked to the south and east for development.
+The origins of these items may also show that the Piceni may have looked to the south and east for development.
 The warrior tombs seem to show that the Piceni were a war-like people.
 Every man’s grave contained more or less a complete outfit of a warrior, with the most frequent weapon being a spear.
 Piceni swords appear to be imported from the Balkans.

+Excavations at the 8th-7th century BCE necropolis by Novilara revealed that weapons frequently appeared in male burials, whereas female burials, particularly those belonging to older adult women, often contained textile products.
+In general, at Novilara, the grave goods most typically associated with gender roles, such as weaponry or textiles, usually only appeared in the graves of individuals who had reached adolescence.
+Furthermore, female graves usually contained a greater number of goods than male burials: Women were more likely to be interred with over four funerary items, whereas men were more likely to be entombed with 1-3 grave items, or—in some cases—none.
+Amber decorations are characteristic of female Picene burials, with personal adornments embroidered with amber beads, buttons, or pendants featuring prominently in female graves.
+Male Picene tombs typically displayed less ostentatious funerary items, though—during the Orientalizing period—princely graves came to include fine armor and pottery, thereby matching the level of wealth in the princely burials of the neighboring Latial and Etruscan cultures.